 We study pivoting manipulation where the object being manipulated has to maintain slipping contact with two external surfaces (see \fig{fig:mechanics_pivoting_eq}).
 A robot can use this manipulation to reorient parts on a planar surface to allow grasping or assist in assembly by manipulating objects to a desired pose (see \fig{fig:pivoting_abstractfig}).
-Note that this manipulation is challenging as it requires controlled slipping (as opposed to sticking contact~\cite{hou2018fast, hogan2020tactile, shirai2023tactile}), and thus it is imperative to consider robustness of the control trajectories.
-Ensuring robustness for slipping contact is challenging due to the equality constraints for the friction forces (compared to inequality constraints for sticking contact).
+Note that this manipulation is challenging as it requires controlled slipping (as opposed to sticking contact~\cite{hou2018fast, hogan2020tactile, shirai2023tactile}).
+Ensuring robustness for slipping contact is challenging due to the equality constraints for the contact forces compared to inequality constraints for sticking contact.
 To ensure mechanical stability of the two-point pivoting in the presence of uncertainty, we derive a sufficient condition for stability which allows us to compute a margin of stability.
-This margin is then used in a bilevel optimization routine, CIBO (Contact Implicit Bilevel Optimization), to design an optimal control trajectory while maximizing this margin.
+This margin is then used in a bilevel optimization technique, CIBO (Contact Implicit Bilevel Optimization).
+Our proposed CIBO designs an optimal control trajectory while maximizing the worst-case margin along the entire trajectory for manipulation.
 Through numerical simulations as well as physical experiments, we verify that CIBO is able to achieve more robustness compared to the basic trajectory optimization.